lilye6368/sep10-freedom-project/blog/entry03.md

 ## Skills:

 For this section, I have learned a few skills and not just to use inside of school for my assignments, but as well as for outside the school too.
-2 skills I have learned so far since the previous entry
+2 skills I have learned so far since the previous entry is how to make my pages more professional.
+Some ways I did this was by adding more bulleted points, making my points clear, and explaining what I'm talking about.
+This is so the person reading knows exactly what my point is and the reasons for it.
+One more skill i've learned